Project-MONAI/monai-deploy-app-sdk/integrations/nuance_pin/README.md

 MONAI Deploy Apps can be deployed as Nuance PIN applications with minimal effort and near-zero coding.

-This folder includes an example MONAI app, AI-based Spleen Segmentation, which is wrapped in the Nuance PIN API.
+This folder includes an example MONAI app, AI-based Lung Nodule Segmentation, which is wrapped by the Nuance PIN API.
-The Nuance PIN wrapper code allows MONAI app developer in most cases to deploy their existing MONAI apps in Nuance without code changes.
+The Nuance PIN wrapper code allows MONAI app developer to deploy their existing MONAI apps in Nuance with minimal code changes.

 ## Prerequisites

 Before setting up and running the example MONAI spleen segmentation app to run as a Nuance PIN App, the use will need to install/download the following libraries.
-It is optional to use a GPU for the example app, however, it is recommended that a GPU is used for inference.
+It is optional to use a GPU for the example app, however, it is recommended that a GPU is used for inference as it is very computationally intensive.

 Minimum software requirements:
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)